DoubleNemesis/DoubleNemesis/README.md

 ### Hey👋
-I'm Tom Chant, a front-end web-developer from Exeter, Devon UK specialising in ReactJS applications.
+I'm Tom Chant, a teacher at Scrimba.com.
+I come from Exeter, in Devon, UK.

 🖥️ My stack is...
 -